simeks/deform/README.md

 ### GPU

 GPU assisted registration is supported on newer CUDA supported hardware.
 First step to enable GPU registration is to compile with the `DF_USE_CUDA=1` flag, this is set when generating the project with CMake.
 When both these prerequisites are met, you simply add the `--gpu` flag to the command-line.

 As for now the GPU implementation is considered a pre-release and not all cost functions and features from the original registration implementation are supported.
 Currently the only two supported cost functions are `ssd` and `ncc`.

+### Logging

+The file name for the log file can be specified through the environment variable `DF_LOG_FILE`.
+The minimum level for log messages to be reported can be set through the environment variable `DF_LOG_LEVEL`, and the possible values are `Verbose`, `Info`, `Warning`, `Error`, and `Fatal`.

+### Masks

+It is possible to optionally specify fuzzy masks for the fixed and moving image space.
+The two masks can be set independently, and it is possible to use no mask, only one of the two (either fixed or moving) or both.
+The masks should be given in floating point format, and they denote the level of confidence on image intensity at each voxel.
+If the mask value `m(x, y, z)` at a certain location `(x, y, z)` is lesser than or equal to zero, then samples taken at that location will not contribute to the matching cost.
+If `m(x, y, z)` is greater than zero, then the sample will contribute and its cost given at that location by the image metric will by multiplied by `m(x, y, z)`.

+The fixed mask allows to denote a ROI in reference space, formed by all voxels with strictly positive mask values; for all samples outside such ROI the cost function will not be computed at all, having the side effect of making the registration process faster.
+If a sample belongs to a valid region, then its mapping through the displacement will be computed and, if a mask for the moving image is specified, the sample will contribute only if it falls within a valid ROI in the moving image space, otherwise it will be discarded.
+The regularisation term is not weighted by the masks, and it will be always computed over all the volume, regardless of the mask values.

+The moving mask should be used carefully because it can affect the quality of the result, since there is no penalty for mapping from valid samples in reference space to regions outside of the moving image mask.

 ## References

-+ <a id="1"></a>[1] Junhwan Kim, Vladimir Kolmogorov, Ramin Zabih: *Visual correspondence using energy minimization and mutual information.* Proceedings of the Ninth IEEE International Conference on Computer Vision, 1033-1040, 2003.
++ <a id="1"></a>[1] Junhwan Kim, Vladimir Kolmogorov, Ramin Zabih:
+  *Visual correspondence using energy minimization and mutual information.*
+  Proceedings of the Ninth IEEE International Conference on Computer Vision, 1033-1040, 2003.

-+ <a id="2"></a>[2] Herve Lombaert, Yiyong Sun, Farida Cheriet: *Landmark-based non-rigid registration via graph cuts*, International Conference Image Analysis and Recognition, 166–175, 2007
++ <a id="2"></a>[2] Herve Lombaert, Yiyong Sun, Farida Cheriet:
+  *Landmark-based non-rigid registration via graph cuts*, International Conference Image Analysis and Recognition, 166–175, 2007